computersciencecs/694/README.md

 ## 6. Process the output of inference for different instruction tuning methods

 After inference is completed, copy the output file inference.txt to the ./RecRankerEval/dataprocess/process-inference-results directory, and then run the ipynb script to process the data according to the corresponding ranking method.
-We provide an example of processing results in the ./RecRankerEval/dataprocess/process-inference-results/example directory.
+We provide examples of processing the results of the variants with LightGCN as the initial model on ML-1M in Table 4 of the paper in the ./RecRankerEval/dataprocess/process-inference-results/example directory.

 ## Code Structure